 Gerbera daisies need a few hours of direct sunlight every day but prefer cooler temperatures.
 When kept indoors, a bright eastern window will be the best location for them.
 Water when the top inch of soil is dry.

-‘Garvinea Sweet Glow’ is a variety with orange-red flowers, available as a live plant from Burpee.
+‘Garvinea Sweet Memories’ is a variety with pink flowers, available as a live plant from Burpee.

 You may be familiar with the green-leaved variety of kalanchoe, a succulent plant featuring small white, red, pink, orange, yellow, or purple blooms.